GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

     ## Residuals  89
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-When considering all variables, no statistical differences were found between images exposed to five and ten hours rounding.
-However, statistical difference between these two categories are present in the mean, median, standard deviation, kurtosis, skewness, Rq, Ra, Rku, ASM, contrast, correlation, IDM and entropy.

 ``` r
 # MANOVA five hours vs Ten hours